cloudvista/vaa/cui/readme.md

 as well to next-gen AI agents, this workflow is abstracted to a constrained user intent (CUI) model.

+You’re essentially asking: what abstraction layer can capture the clinical workflow of an end-user (clinician) in a vendor-neutral, UI-agnostic, backend-agnostic way, suitable for both EHR migration (e.g., CPRS → Cerner Powerchart) and AI-driven UX.

+Here’s a structured analysis:

+---

+1. Candidate High-Level Abstractions

+Abstraction	Scope	Pros	Cons / Limitations

+Constrained User Intent (CUI) / Task Ontology	Encodes what the user wants to achieve, independent of screens or RPCs
+• UI-independent
+• Maps to backend via intent handlers
+• Supports AI-agent-driven UX
+• Vendor-neutral
+• Needs detailed ontology of clinical tasks
+• May miss low-level UI nuances unless extended

+Clinical Task / Activity Model (workflow ontology) Focus on tasks, sequences, decision points in care delivery	• Captures clinical reasoning<br>• Can link to FHIR resources<br>• Can drive automation and AI agents	• Not always granular enough for UI reconstruction<br>• Task sequencing can be context-specific
+FHIR Workflow / PlanDefinition / ActivityDefinition	HL7 FHIR-based definitions of clinical processes	• Standardized and vendor-neutral<br>• Machine-readable<br>• Supports execution logic	• Designed more for care pathways than individual UI actions<br>• Limited semantic richness for clinician intent
+OpenEHR Task/Action/Composition Model	Detailed structured clinical tasks / composition of entries	• Vendor-neutral<br>• Supports clinical semantics	• Adoption outside archetype communities is limited<br>• Less focused on end-user UI workflow
+Human-Computer Interaction (HCI) Workflow Model	Screens → Actions → Sequences (abstracted)	• Captures actual UI behavior<br>• Can be reverse-engineered from RPC logs	• Hard to generalize across vendors<br>• Tightly coupled to prior UI unless abstracted

+---

+2. Recommended Abstraction: CUI + Task Ontology Layer

+Definition:
+A Constrained User Intent (CUI) ontology represents what the clinician intends to do in a semantic, structured way:

+Example:

+Intent: “Place a new medication order”

+Attributes: patient context, medication type, route, dose, schedule

+Outcome: order submitted

+Why this works:

+1. UI-agnostic – the same intent can be executed via CPRS or Powerchart UI.

+2. Backend-agnostic – can map to different RPCs, FHIR endpoints, or database actions.

+3. Migration-ready – allows generation of equivalent workflows in new EHR.

+4. AI-agent-ready – AI can reason over user intents rather than screen sequences.

+5. Composable – multiple CUIs can be linked to model complex workflows.

+---

+3. Implementation Strategy

+1. Extract “As-Is” Workflow

+Map CPRS RPC sequences to CUIs rather than screen clicks.

+Example: RPC: ORWDXR ORDER_NEW → CUI: CreateMedicationOrder.

+2. Define Task Ontology

+Define high-level clinical tasks:

+Medication ordering

+Lab ordering

+Note documentation

+Imaging request

+Include attributes, constraints, preconditions, and outcomes.

+3. Abstract Sequencing / Context

+Encode possible sequences (pre/post conditions) independent of UI.

+Example: Lab order must follow patient selection; note documentation may occur before or after labs.

+4. Vendor-Neutral Representation

+Options:

+OWL / RDF ontology for semantic reasoning.

+FHIR PlanDefinition + ActivityDefinition for machine-readable clinical workflow.

+BPMN / CMMN for task sequencing (if you need a visual, executable workflow).

+5. AI Integration Layer

+Map CUIs to AI agents:

+Chat-based UX: “I want to order a stat CBC for John Doe” → AI maps to CreateLabOrder(CBC, STAT, John Doe).

+Agentic automation: AI triggers appropriate backend calls dynamically.

+---

+4. Summary Recommendation

+High-level abstraction: CUI / Task Ontology

+Features:

+UI-independent

+Backend-independent

+Semantic, machine-readable

+Supports AI-driven UX

+Migration & AI approach:

+Map legacy RPC sequences to CUIs

+Use ontology to define possible workflows

+Generate equivalent workflows in target EHR (Powerchart)

+Use AI to interpret CUIs into end-user actions dynamically

+Key principle: Model “intent” and “task outcome”, not UI clicks or RPC sequences.

+---

+If you want, I can draft a concrete example of a CUI + task ontology mapping for CPRS → Powerchart, showing how it can drive both migration and AI-agent UX.
+This would include a small ontology snippet and example workflow.
+Do you want me to do that next?

 ```mermaid
 flowchart TD
     %% Start node